-A. Yes, with Cisco Unified SRST 3.2 and later, if you use the H.323 VoIP Call Preservation for WAN Link Failures feature, the router does not automatically terminate calls.
+A. Yes, if you use the H.323 VoIP Call Preservation for WAN Link Failures feature, the router does not automatically terminate calls.
 With this feature you can preserve existing H.323 calls at the remote site if an outage occurs by disabling the H.225 keepalive timer with the

 no h225 timeout keepalive command.